sarcophagus-org/governance-incentives/README.md

 Finally, copy `.env.example` into `.env` in root directory and update your environment variables.

-In `.env` set the VOTE_ID string to the DAO vote number you want to execute the script on.
+In `.env` set the VOTE_ID string to the Sarco DAO vote number you want to execute the script on.